davnavr/FsIter/README.md

 `FsIter` makes operations on enumerators, and by extension, sequences faster by avoiding allocations on the heap.
 This is possible thanks to the pervasive use of generic structs, which may result in more code being generated at runtime.
 As always, be sure to benchmark your code to see if there is any improvement.

+Currently, the most basic of benchmarks show that `FsIter` works best for sequences with a large number of elements.